How to add or edit a DMARC record in GoDaddy (step-by-step)

-Adding a DMARC record in GoDaddy takes about 5 minutes.
-The interface isnât always intuitive, and one wrong character can break everything.
+Adding or editing a DMARC record in GoDaddy takes about 5 minutes.
+The interface is straightforward once you know where to look, but one duplicate record or wrong host value can break DMARC.

 Before you start

-Youâll need access to your GoDaddy account with permission to edit DNS.
 Youâll also need a DMARCTrust account to receive and monitor reports, which weâll set up in the first step.

 Step 1: get your DMARCTrust reporting address